 #1 — Hannibal

 Hopefully season three isn’t the end, but if it was — what an ending!
 I can’t even count all the ways this series awes me and makes me jealous.
 It is more beautifully shot and designed, more intellectual, and has more intimate relationships than almost any series I have even seen.
-I did feel like they lingered on the beauty a tiny bit long in the beginning of the season but once they picked up the pace they were incredible.
+I did feel like they lingered on the beauty a tiny bit long in the beginning of this season but once they picked up the pace they were incredible.
 This is one of those shows that has changed me and will be with me forever.
 I want to make things this rich, this thoughtful, this surprising.

 Hannibal Lecter: Killing must feel good to God, too.
 He does it all the time, and are we not created in God’s image?

 The trailers looked so exciting, so balls-to-the-wall, so over the top that finally seeing the feature-length film had to be a letdown.